 In our lively cyber meditation hall, NZC currently offers weekly Open Zen sessions, ongoing study periods, eight periods of zazen each week, practice meetings with teachers, and regular retreats.
 With location no longer a barrier, students in far-flung places from Sweden to South Africa, Spain to Thailand, and California to Maine now come together for Zen practice with the teachers and practitioners from Nebraska.
 You, too, are warmly invited to join us in exploring this new terrain.
 Learn more.

 Due to the generosity of donors, members, and friends over the past seven months, NZC has been able to weather the storm of a building closure and a drastic decrease in revenue from our usual in-person programming.
 Looking ahead to the foreseeable future, though, the temple will remain closed into 2021, which means ongoing financial hardship for our bottom line.
 As one of the oldest Zen centers in the country, we are committed to upholding Katagiri Roshi’s legacy by offering a refuge for practice, whether in person or online, but cannot survive the current conditions alone.
-Therefore, we are asking for your help to continue this vital work of open-hearted inquiry and audacious awakening by joining with us to support our goal of raising $15,000 by November 3rd.
-Please take a moment to make a donation, large or small, today via the PayPal button below, or by check to 3625 Lafayette Ave, Omaha, NE 68131.
+Therefore, we are asking for your help to continue this vital work of open-hearted inquiry and audacious awakening by joining with us to support our goal of raising $15,000 this fall.
+Please take a moment to make a donation, large or small, via the PayPal button below, or by check to 3625 Lafayette Ave, Omaha, NE 68131.